ricardorauber/UIFlow/README.md

 ## How does it work?

-Ok, let's start with the basics. `UIFlow` is so simple that it has only 5 protocols/models:
+Ok, let's start with the basics. `UIFlow` is so simple that it has only these protocols/models:

-* Storyboarded
+* Instantiable
 * Coordinator
-* ModelObserver
-* ModelObservable
 * UIFlowViewController

 Really, that's it?
 Yes!
 In general, this is how a simple app looks like: